 Education and training

-An appropriate knowledge about animals is essential to ensure the respect of their welfare
+Having adequate knowledge about animals is essential to ensure the respect of their welfare

-Multiple roles in animal experimentation
+Roles in animal experimentation

 • Federal Veterinarian committee: Composed of members from academic institutions, private companies and cantonal veterinarian institutions.
 It advises the OSAV on all procedures involving animal experimentation and animal welfare in Switzerland.